Meshcapade/mc-unreal/README.md

 This plugin allows you to quickly retarget motions created on the [Meshcapade.me](https://meshcapade.me/) platform onto your own characters in [Unreal Engine 5](https://www.unrealengine.com/en-US/download).

-## I. Adding the Plugin To your Unreal Project
+## I. Adding the plugin to your Unreal project

 [Download](https://codeload.github.com/Meshcapade/mc-unreal/zip/refs/tags/v0.0.1) the Unreal Plugin or grab from our [git repo](https://github.com/Meshcapade/mc-unreal).